Visual Design

 The marketing dark theme provides a dark background with green accent palette.
 Use the same semantic token names as the app theme (--background, --foreground, --card, --primary, --border, etc.) — they resolve to the correct marketing values automatically.

-Resolve Theme Decision Rule
+Resolved Theme Decision Rule

-Use this rule before calling resolve_theme:
+Use this rule before requesting resolved theme values:

 1. Will CSS custom properties be available at render time?